 Saturday June 23 2001, Day 51

 We all walked to town and found Chris and Nick a hotel to stay until tomorrow.
-Nick wanted to rent motor-scooters for sightseeing but none of the rentals will rent them to either one of them.
+Nick wanted to rent motor-scooters for sightseeing but none of the rentals will rent to either one of them.
 They demanded that they have a motorcycle license.
 This must be a new requirement because until now everywhere in Greece any foreigner could rent a motor-scooter with a regular car driver’s license.
 We were told that the police now demand motorcycle licenses and impose very stiff fines on agencies that rent motor-scooters or motorbikes to any one without such a license.
 After giving up on the scooter idea, Chris rented a car from a lovely young German lady who runs a car agency.
 She is married to a Greek from Milos and has been in the island for several years.
 Her Greek was excellent.

 After making sure that my cousin and nephew were comfortable and had no further need of my translations, I got ready to depart from Milos.
 I cast off at 0940 and started to motor away from the harbor of Adamas.
 Chris and Nick were waving me off.
 After a while it dawned on me that their waving was too enthusiastic.
 It turns out that they could see no cooling water coming out of Thetis’ exhaust.
 The belt of the raw water pump was slipping.
 I shut down the engine and while Thetis was drifting in the calm waters I tightened the belt.
 Now I was really off.